The History and Controversies of Scientology

 Photograph of L. Ron Hubbard, 1950.
 Source: UCLA Library

 Hubbard marketed Dianetics as a new branch of psychological science.
 He claimed it was a form of therapy that would cure people of physical ailments caused by mental factors such as stress or internal conflict.
-Hubbard pressed upon his readers that Dianetics was an incredible development for human civilization, opening his book with the following statement:
+Hubbard emphasized that Dianetics represented a significant development for human civilization, opening his book with the following statement:

 “The creation of Dianetics is a milestone for Man comparable to his discovery of fire and superior to his inventions of the wheel and the arch.
 The hidden source of all psychosomatic ills and human aberration has been discovered and skills have been developed for their invariable cure.”
 (Dianetics: The Modern Science of Mental Health)